Xayvay/DrivingHistory/README.md

 While staring at my fileReader method for awhile.
 It was safe to determine that I can parse each of these lines into their correct "silo" of Driver and Trip.
 Yet I didnt want to overload these objects with methods so I created a DriverService and TripService class.

-These classes will initialize the Driver and Trip classes Adding getters and setters for the Driver and Trip Objects
+This class will initialize the Driver and Trip classes and then i'll add getters and setters for the Driver and Trip Objects.

 ### Driver class